DaDaDaTheoryNow/docklord/README.md

-## Docklord
+# Docklord — Quick Start (Slim)

-**Docklord** is a lightweight, high-performance container management and monitoring tool written in Rust.
-Designed for distributed environments, it provides real-time insights and seamless control over your Docker containers.
+**Docklord** is a lightweight, high-performance Docker container management and monitoring tool written in Rust.
+It acts as a **proxy-like orchestration bridge** between clients and Docker hosts:

-## 🧠 How it works

-- **Node**: a lightweight agent you run on your own machine (server/PC/VPS).
-It opens an outbound gRPC stream to the Coordinator and talks to Docker via `docker.sock`.
-No inbound ports are required on the node.
-- **Coordinator**: a public-facing service exposing **REST API** and **WebSocket**.
-It authenticates nodes and forwards commands to the correct node using your `node_id` and `password`.
-- **Clients**: call the Coordinator with `node_id` and `password`; results and events stream back via HTTP responses or WebSocket.
+- **Clients** send requests to the **Coordinator** via REST API or WebSocket.
+- The **Coordinator** converts those requests into gRPC commands and sends them to the appropriate **Node** over a persistent, outbound gRPC stream (port `50051`).
+- The **Node** executes the requested Docker actions (start/stop/list/show containers, fetch logs, etc.) using `/var/run/docker.sock`.
+- Results are sent back from the Node to the Coordinator via gRPC and returned to the client via REST/WS.

+No inbound ports are required on Nodes — ideal for secure, remote container management.

 ```mermaid
 sequenceDiagram